So, you know its time to clean your griddle, but you aren’t quite sure how to season a Blue Rhino griddle.

 Well, the trick is cleaning and seasoning after every use, but I’ll talk more about that in the section below.

-Ever wonder how the Blue Rhino Razor Griddle stacks up against a Blackstone Griddle?
+Ever wonder how the Blue Rhino Razor Grill stacks up against a Blackstone Griddle?
 Check out our comparison here.

 How To Clean A Blue Rhino Griddle After Each Use